Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 to Stop your instance (**important note: do NOT "Terminate" your instance; use the Stop command (under Instance Actions) instead.**)

 Then choose "Create Image (EBS AMI)" under the Instance Actions menu.
 You will be prompted for a name for your AMI.
 After entering the name, your AMI will be created and given a unique AMI ID.
-You can then launch this AMI using the steps above, being sure to substitute the ID of your own AMI.
+You can then launch instances of this AMI using the steps above, being sure to substitute the ID of your own AMI.
 Your AMI will be private, accessible only to your AWS account, unless you decide to make it more widely accessible.

 Now you should Terminate the Stopped instance of the Bioconductor AMI.